 If you build your own RC car, you’ll learn a lot about how the car works and how to fix it if something goes wrong.
 If it stops working or makes unusual noises, you can take it apart to see if everything looks the way it did when you put it together.

-You’ll learn how to mesh the gears properly, assemble and oil fill the suspension, how the steering works, and more.
+You’ll learn how to mesh the gears properly, assemble and oil fill the suspension: See my guide to RC shock oils , how the steering works: See my guide to how RC steering works, and more.
 None of it is rocket science, but like most things, you only know how to do it once someone shows you.

 Higher quality parts